 Our basic KVM templates come with just one virtual drive that contains the OS.
 That drive is limited in size.
-LXC antlets, on the other hand, can by default access all space available on your your main SSDs.
+LXC antlets, on the other hand, can by default access all space available on the zpool it is created in.

 You can create and manage your own virtual drives in order to give your antlet more space.
-You can create virtual drives on the main SSDs or choose to create it on the HDD add-on or SSD add-on.
-Each drive will always and automatically be mirrored over two physical drives so that your data stays safe all the time.
+You can create virtual drives on any of your zpools.

 Enter the antlet details page by clicking the name of the antlet